-- technical rule changes, e.g., review and consider Phase II Technical Rule changes for incorporation into the assessment report and source protection plan - transport pathway changes, e.g., consider any identified transport pathways for incorporation into the assessment report and source protection plan - climate change considerations, e.g., review and assess potential climate change additions to the technical framework and make appropriate updates as applicable to the assessment report and source protection plan 10.
-More from the Watershed To learn more about the Catfish Creek Source Protection Area, visit http://www.sourcewater.ca
+- technical rule changes, e.g., review and consider Phase II Technical Rule changes for incorporation into the assessment report and source protection plan - transport pathway changes, e.g., consider any identified transport pathways for incorporation into the assessment report and source protection plan - climate change considerations, e.g., review and assess potential climate change additions to the technical framework and make appropriate updates as applicable to the assessment report and source protection plan.
+The tasks identified in the s.36 workplan are in the process of being incorporated into a s.36 Catfish Creek Source Protection Plan update.
+The plan update is expected to completed and submitted to the Ministry for review and approval in 2022.